tyrantdavis/blog.tyrantdavis.me.com/_portfolio/blocmarks.md

 ## Conclusion

-I had fun with this project.
-I have made several apps using Rails to this point.
-I cannot get enough of Rails.
-Incorporating rake was very interesting.
-I could have made the users show page private.
-I will do this knowing I would want this feature as a user.
-I could have implemented user authentication from scratch instead of using a gem.
-I could have automated delete Rake tasks to run daily.
+This was another fun application to build.
+I especially enjoyed implementing Omniauth strategies to allow for multi-provider authentication.
+There was no need to even consider building my own authentication when the Omniauth gem makes things very easy, but that s something I could have done.
+The following are some other things I could have done differently:
+1. I could have used HAML instead of ERB for templating
+2. allow users to see previews for bookmarks
+3. parse the bookmark into readable urls.
+These are some great features to add in the future.